 There can be a lot to think about when considering die cut label printing.
 From the costs of purchasing a custom die to creating your desired shape, it can be confusing for anyone who isn’t well-versed in die cutting.
 To help simplify the process, we outlined some of the basics when it comes to creating a custom die cut label.

 What is a die?

-It depends.
-We have a stock of about 800 different dies that we have accumulated over the years, which includes most common shapes (different sized rectangles, squares, circles, and ovals).
-We have some distinctive shapes, like triangles and diamonds, but if you want something that is specific to your brand, like a label the shape of your logo or a label that fits a piece of custom packaging, you might need to order your own die.
-Basically, if your label is not a rectangle or an oval, it is probable you’ll need a custom die.
+At Blue Label, we have a stock of over 2,000 different dies that we have accumulated over the years, which includes most common shapes (different sized rectangles, squares, circles, and ovals).
+We also have some distinctive shapes, like triangles and diamonds.
+However, if you want something that is specific to your brand, like a label in the shape of your logo or a label that fits a piece of custom packaging, you’ll likely need a custom die.